 1. Saccison 4-in-1 Grooming Scissors Kit

-- Silencer design: Minimizes noise to keep pets calm
+- Silencer between handles: Reduces noise to help keep pets calm during grooming

 2. PETHROOM Professional Eye Comb